 Also known as Mexican turnip or Mexican potato, Jicama is a crunchy, starchy root eaten raw or cooked and now commonly found in most supermarkets.
 Delicious when sliced raw into salads or, as in Mexico, marinated in lime and other spices (often chili powder) and served as a condiment, uses for jicama abound.

 Okay, but what is a Jicama?
 In Spanish “jicama” refers to any edible root.
 Although sometimes referred to as a yam bean, jicama (Pachyrhizus erosus) is unrelated to the true yam and tastes unlike that tuber.
 Jicama growing occurs under a climbing legume plant, which has extremely long and large tuberous roots.
 These tap roots may each get 6 to 8 feet (2 m.) within five months and weigh over 50 pounds with vines reaching lengths of up to 20 feet (6 m.) long.
 Jicama grows in frost free climates.
 The leaves of jicama plants are trifoliate and inedible.
 The true prize is the gigantic taproot, which is harvested within the first year.
 Jicama growing plants have green lima bean-shaped pods and bear clusters of white flowers 8 to 12 inches (20-31 cm.) in length.
 Only the tap root is edible; the leaves, stems, pods, and seeds are toxic and should be discarded.

 Jicama Nutritional Information

-Naturally low in calories at 25 calories per ½ cup serving, jicama is also fat free, low in sodium and a superb source of Vitamin C with one serving of raw jicama supplying 20% of daily value.
+Naturally low in calories at 25 calories per ½ cup serving, jicama is also fat free, low in sodium, and a superb source of Vitamin C with one serving of raw jicama supplying 20 percent of recommended daily value.
 Jicama is also a great source of fiber, providing 3 grams per serving.

 Uses for Jicama